AC215-TarAIntino/AC215-TarAIntino-Big/README.md

 2. A container prepares data for the RAG model, by embedding it and populating the vector database.

 **`src/datapipeline/preprocess_rag.py`**
    This script prepares the necessary data for setting up our vector database.
-It performs embedding and loads the data into a vector database (ChromaDB).
+It performs embedding and loads the data into a vector database.

 **`src/datapipeline/dataloader.py`**
    This script loads the (prepared) data from the Google Cloud Bucket.